fareedst/stdd/README.md

    - **DURING implementation**: Update documentation as decisions are made or refined
    - **DURING implementation**: Update `tasks.md` as subtasks are completed
 5. **Completion Phase**:
-   - Verify all documentation is up-to-date
+- Verify all documentation is up-to-date and mirrors the semantic tokens referenced by the finished code and tests
 - Mark tasks complete in `tasks.md`
 - Remove completed subtasks
-   - Ensure all semantic tokens are documented
+- Ensure the semantic tokens registered in `semantic-tokens.md` match the tokens used across code, tests, and documentation for these changes

 ## For AI Agents